000Nobody/Conways-Game-Of-Life/README.md

 # About

  Conway's Game of Life is a zero-player game devised by the British mathemetician John Horton Conway.
+You can view a demo video [here](https://www.youtube.com/watch?v=Danh1SgXob8).
 The rules of the game are as follows:

 * Any live cell with fewer than two live neighbours dies, as if by underpopulation.
 * Any live cell with two or three live neighbours lives on to the next generation.